AnonymousAuthor0856/TransLibEval/README.md

 1. **Clone the repository** and set up the environment.
 2. **Data Preparation**: Ensure the TransLibEval dataset is available and ready for LLM invocation.
-3. **Running Experiments**: Use the **Execute strategy code generation** flow described in **Open-Source Code** (Direct, RA(method), IR variants, RA(name)), then run the **automated test suites** as outlined in **Test Suites** (Python/Java/C++).
-We also provide a manually executed version, placed in the "manual" folder.
+3. **Running Experiments**: Use the **Execute experiments with CLI** flow described in **Setup with Automated Execution**.
+We also provide a manually executed version, placed in the "manual" folder, see in **Setup with Manual Execution**.

 ## 3 Setup with Automated Execution

+### 3.1 Environment Setup

 This repository includes a lightweight CLI that can perform common setup and run tasks in an automated fashion.
 The "one-click" flow below is designed for a macOS development machine with zsh.
-It will: create a Python virtual environment, install Python dependencies, verify configuration, and optionally run generation and test suites.
+It will: create a Python virtual environment, install Python dependencies, verify configuration, and optionally run translation and test suites.

 Prerequisites